mobi-css/mobi.css/README.md

 ## Introduction

-- Only 3.6kb after gzipped, less than Skeleton, Pure.css and Bootstrap v4, etc
+- Only 2.8kb after minified and gzipped, less than Skeleton, Pure.css and Bootstrap v4, etc
 - Heavy use of flexbox, super flexible, less than 10 lines of custom style in the official site
 - Focus on mobile, show mobile pages in desktop with a sidebar on the left or right